 Sonia’s award-winning communication design and furniture has been featured in events, exhibitions and publications in Canada, the US, Japan, Hong Kong, Malaysia, Singapore, Czech Republic, Greece, Germany, Spain, Switzerland and Sweden.
 This includes ‘Saddle Rocker’ (a minimalist rocking horse for adults and children) and ‘Uni’ (sculpture / lighting / furniture made with a twist on traditional weaving using industrial materials).

-Huschang has more than 20 years of diverse design experience spanning: spatial design, publication and communication design, product development, branding & identity development.
+Huschang has more than 25 years of international experience (Europe, Asia, North America) in marketing, product development and hospitality design, operating in an entrepreneurial context as well as in multinational corporations.
 Select clients include: Intercontinental Hotel, Air Canada, British Council, BMW Mini, Hasbro, Nestlé, Nintendo, Philips Design, Siemens, Swatch Germany, and Volkswagen Japan.

-In 2016, Sonia and Huschang designed and built an art suite for the ephemeral ICEHOTEL Sweden, 200 km north of the Arctic Circle.
+In 2016 and 2018, Sonia and Huschang designed and built art suites for the ephemeral ICEHOTEL Sweden, 200 km north of the Arctic Circle.

 and a short documentary on CBC Arts: The Exhibitionists: